“A sense of place.” I think it’s crucial to understanding the influences that shape an individual. The master biographer Robert Caro agrees.

 The book is huge—1,200 pages.
 Intimidating.
 But based on this article, I’m inspired to track it down and study Caro’s style.

-Caro’s keynote speech on the craft of biography impressed me three years ago at a Biographers International Organization conference in Washington.
+Caro’s keynote speech on the craft of biography impressed me at a Biographers International Organization conference in Washington a few years ago.
 He talked about the importance of place and setting.

 [I]f the place, the setting, played a crucial role in shaping the character’s feelings, drives, motivations, insecurities, then by describing the place well enough, the author will have succeeded in bringing the reader closer to an understanding of the character …

-The message resonated with me because I’ve focused a lot on conveying a sense of place in the first two draft chapters of my biography of Eliza Scidmore.
+The message resonated with me because I’ve focused a lot on conveying a sense of place in my biography of Eliza Scidmore.

 When you’re working on a book involving U.S. history, you see connections everywhere.